chitizpanday/LyricsDictionary/README.md

 ## Purpose

-A website that provides the users the ability to search for a food and news about the food.
+A website that provides the users the ability to search for a meal and its content along with the news about the food industry.

 ## Built With